The Cable Guy: Plot

 After a failed marriage proposal to his girlfriend, Robin Harris, architect Steven Kovacs moves into an apartment.
-Following his friend Rick's advice, Steven bribes cable installer Chip Douglas to get free movie channels.
+Following his friend Rick Legatos' advice, Steven bribes cable installer Ernie "Chip" Douglas to get free movie channels.
 Chip makes Steven one of his preferred customers and, in return for his services, asks if he can see Steven socially, which Steven begrudgingly agrees to.

 On a visit to the city's central satellite dish, Chip confides to Steven that when he was young, his father was absent and his mother used television as a "babysitter".
 Chip starts to intrude more and more on Steven's life, alienating him from his friends.
 He begins leaving multiple messages on Steven's answering machine and installs an expensive home theater system as a gift, which Steven rejects.

 Steven allows Chip to host a party for his preferred customers at his apartment.
 During the party, Steven has sex with a woman who turns out to be a prostitute hired by Chip.
 Learning this, Steven angrily ejects Chip from his apartment.
 To make amends, Chip tracks down and beats up Robin's date and warns him to stay away, then upgrades her cable, ostensibly as a gift from Steven.
 Robin gets back together with Steven as a result.
 However, when Steven finds out Chip's hand in their reunion, he politely ends his friendship with Chip.

 Devastated, Chip sets out on a series of vengeful acts.
 He has Steven arrested for possession of stolen property, embarrasses him at a family gathering, and has him fired by transmitting a recording in which Steven insults his boss onto the company's computers.
-Chip also reveals that his name is Larry Tate.
-Rick investigates the name and finds that he was fired from the cable company for using fake names and stalking customers.
-Steven receives a phone call from the Tate, who tells him he is paying Robin a visit, making Steven rush to Robin's apartment.
-Finding it empty, Steven calls the police and tells them to hurry to where Tate has taken her: the central satellite dish.
+Chip also sarcastically "reveals" that his name is Larry Tate.
+Rick investigates the name and finds that he was fired from the cable company for using fake names derived from sitcoms and stalking customers.
+Steven receives a phone call from Chip, who tells him he is paying Robin a visit, making Steven rush to Robin's apartment.
+Finding it empty, Steven calls the police and tells them to hurry to where Chip has taken her: the central satellite dish.

-Arriving at the satellite dish first, Steven rescues Robin from the Tate, who, as the police arrive, climbs to the top of the dish proclaiming that he must "kill the babysitter" to prevent others from becoming like him.
+Arriving at the satellite dish first, Steven rescues Robin from Chip, who, as the police arrive, climbs to the top of the dish proclaiming that he must "kill the babysitter" to prevent others from becoming like him.
 He falls into the dish and cuts the television signal to the entire city, but survives.
 He apologizes to Steven for being a bad friend; Steven forgives him and asks for his real name, which he says is Ricky Ricardo.
-As he is airlifted away, one of the paramedics addresses him as "buddy"; when he asks if that's true and the paramedic confirms it, Ricky smiles deviously, thinking he has found a new "friend".
+As he is airlifted away, one of the paramedics addresses him as "buddy"; when he asks if that's true and the paramedic confirms it, Chip smiles deviously, thinking he has found a new "friend".